Similarity-Distance-Magnitude Activations: Experiments

 \subsection{Estimators}

-Holding each underlying LLM constant, we examine representative classes of estimators used with neural networks, setting $\alpha=0.95$ for all experiments.
-At the most basic, but also, perhaps the most commonly used in practice, representing the absence of a post-hoc calibration method, we simply threshold the output, $\softmax(\vz) \ge \alpha$, where the temperature $\tau=1$.
+We examine representative Frequentist, Bayesian, and empirically-motivated classes of estimators used with neural networks, setting $\alpha=0.95$ for all experiments.
+At the most basic, but perhaps the most commonly used in practice, representing the absence of a post-hoc calibration method, we simply threshold the output, $\softmax(\vz) \ge \alpha$, where the temperature $\tau=1$.
+For this, we use the label $\softmax$.
 As an established empirical approach for calibrating neural networks, we provide a comparison to temperature scaling \citep{GuoEtAl-2017-TempScaling}, a single parameter version of post-hoc Platt-scaling \citep{Platt-1999-PlattScaling}, with the label $\estimatorTempScaling$.
 In this case, the estimator is the thresholding of the output $\softmax(\vz; \tau) \ge \alpha$ after learning a value for $\tau$ over $\calibrationSplit$.
 We also provide a comparison to two representative conformal predictors, the $\conformalAPS$ method of \citet{RomanoEtAl-2020-APS} and the adaptiveness-optimized $\conformalRAPS$ algorithm of \citet{Angelopoulos-2021-RAPS}.
 The admission criteria for the $\conformalAPS$ and $\conformalRAPS$ estimators is prediction sets of size 1, at the $0.05$ level (i.e., $1-\alpha$, as defined here).
-We consider these estimators over the logits corresponding to the \texttt{Yes} and \texttt{No} indexes of the output linear-layer of the underlying LLM ($\modelPhiThreeFiveInstruct$ and $\modelMixtral$), which provides a reference point without introducing additional adaptor layers.
-We also consider these baselines over 1-D CNN adaptors over $\vh$ of each LLM ($\modelPhiThreeFiveInstructCNNAdaptor$ and $\modelMixtralCNNAdaptor$).
-These baseline adaptors are identical to those used in the corresponding $\sdm$ activation layers, with $M=1000$, and are similarly trained for $J=10$ iterations of 200 epochs, but unlike the $\sdm$ activation layers, the stopping criteria is the maximum balanced (across classes) average cross-entropy loss.
+We consider these estimators over the logits corresponding to the \texttt{Yes} and \texttt{No} indexes of the output linear-layer of the underlying LM ($\modelPhiThreeFiveInstruct$ and $\modelMixtral$), which provides a reference point without introducing additional adaptor layers.
+We also consider these baselines over 1-D CNN adaptors over $\vh$ of each LM ($\modelPhiThreeFiveInstructCNNAdaptor$ and $\modelMixtralCNNAdaptor$).
+These baseline adaptors are identical to those used in the corresponding $\sdm$ activation layers, with $M=1000$, and are similarly trained for $J=10$ iterations of 200 epochs, but unlike the $\sdm$ activation layers, the stopping criteria is the minimum balanced (across classes) average cross-entropy loss.

+We further compare to variational Bayesian last-layer neural networks ($\estimatorVBLL$), a computationally efficient Bayesian approach \citep{HarrisonEtAl-2024-VBLL}.
+We consider the discriminative versions over \texttt{Phi-3.5-mini-instruct} and \texttt{Mixtral 8x7B Instruct v0.1} ($\modelPhiThreeFiveInstructDiscVBLLMLP$ and $\modelMixtralDiscVBLLMLP$, respectively) in the main text, with additional comparisons in Appendix~\ref{appendix:vbll-models}.